-Charles Odonkor is a physiatry resident at the Johns Hopkins Department of Physical Medicine and Rehabilitation.
-He shares his story of how he started his career in rehabilitation medicine.
-(Originally published on the Hopkins Happenings blog.)
+Charles Odonkor was a physiatry resident at the Johns Hopkins Department of Physical Medicine and Rehabilitation.
+Here, he shares his story of how he started his career in rehabilitation medicine.

 I left home in Ghana at age 18, by myself, to come to this place with promise and opportunity.